• Skip to primary navigation

 Assemble the cake

-2. Place the first layer of chocolate cake on a cake board placed on a cake decorating turntable.
+2. Place the first layer on a cake board and turntable.

-7. Drizzle the runny chocolate glaze over the top of the cake and decorate with fresh raspberries.
+7. Drip the cake with the chocolate glaze and decorate with fresh raspberries.

 Equipment